-Martinez Manglardi has an experienced team of personal injury attorneys, representing the victims and families.
+Martinez Manglardi has an experienced team of nursing home abuse and neglect attorneys, representing the victims and families.
 Our Florida medical malpractice lawyers have been committed to protecting the safety of Florida’s families since 1988.
-We have recovered hundreds of millions of dollars in verdicts and settlements for our clients, and our efforts have led to improved conditions and humane treatment for our clients.
+We have recovered hundreds of millions of dollars in verdicts and settlements for our clients.
+Our efforts have led to improved conditions and humane treatment for our clients.

-Only an experienced Florida nursing home abuse and malpractice attorney can help punish those responsible for perpetrating crimes against the dependent elderly.
+Only an experienced Florida nursing home abuse attorney can help punish those responsible for perpetrating crimes against the dependent elderly.
 Martinez Manglardi’s elder abuse attorneys know the law, the legal system and victim rights.
 Our firm has experience in handling a variety of personal injury cases against major defendants such as nursing homes, hospitals, insurance companies, product manufacturers, corporations and municipalities.

 1. What do I do if I suspect nursing home abuse or neglect?

 If you suspect abuse or neglect of an elderly person, you should report the abuse to the proper local authorities.
 The abuse will not stop on its own.
 Do not ignore your suspicions.
 Contact a Florida nursing home abuse attorney today at 1-800-741-2243.

-3. What is the definition of elder abuse?
+2. What is the definition of elder abuse?

-4. What are some recognizable signs that nursing home neglect or abuse could be occurring?
+3. What are some recognizable signs that nursing home neglect or abuse could be occurring?

 Any of the following nursing home neglect and abuse signs could warrant further investigation:

 What should I do if I suspect a nursing home is stealing money from my loved one?

-8. If a resident of a nursing home has no contract with the home, can he or she still sue the home for improper care?
+If a resident of a nursing home has no contract with the home, can he or she still sue the home for improper care?